awemorris/PlayfieldEngine/docs/readme/wasm.md

 ## Uploading

-- Place the `assets.pak` file you generated alongside the `index.html` file.
+- Place the `assets.arc` file you generated alongside the `index.html` file.